 |factor is stick radius relative to bond radius (the default bond radius is 0.2 Å)

 **Additional attributes can be created:

 The preceding tables [atoms] [residues] [molecule models] include the names of some commonly used attributes.
-More obscure attributes are omitted, but more importantly, the tables are incomplete because some attributes may be generated only when a particular tool is used, or created arbitrarily by the user.
+Additional attributes are listed in attribute inspector dialogs, and yet others may be generated only when a particular tool is used, or created arbitrarily by the user.

 help(chimera.Class)where Class can be Atom, Residue, or Molecule.
 This approach also works for Bond, PseudoBond, and PseudoBondGroup.
 Attributes defined in the Python layer will not be included, however.

 Atom specifications can be combined with the operators:

 Note that a different set of operators (and, or, !, etc.) are used to combine attribute tests; however, both types of operators can be used within the same specification.

 #1:/type=asp or type=glu & #0 z<10- aspartate residues and glutamate residues in model 1 that are within 10 Å of model 0

 - or -

 :cys@sg & ~disulfide- cysteine sulfur atoms not participating in a disulfide bond